Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Price: $553.81 | Grinder: Conical Burr | Size: Espresso, 11.5″ x 8″ x 12.5″

-WHY IT’S A TOP PICK: The Krups EA8250 comes packed with top of the line features that make it impossible to beat.
+WHY IT’S A TOP PICK: The Krups EA8250 comes packed with top-of-the-line features that make it impossible to beat.

 The conical burr grinder gives you a professional grind, and that grind is backed up by a 15-bar high-pressure pump and a hydraulic tamping system.
 The EA8250 also comes with a steam nozzle, a 60-ounce removable water tank, and a 2-year warranty.
 If you love espressos of the highest caliber, this KRUPS coffee maker is for you.
 However, if you just want coffee with no fuss, the best keurig coffee maker may be what you need.

 Price: $72.90 | Grinder: Automatic | Size: 12-cup, 7.48″ x 11.20″ 15.16″